Intune Object Drift

 That is why this issue deserves more attention — not because old records look messy, but because unmanaged lifecycle residue weakens platform trust.

-The organizations that handle this well do three things differently:
+The organizations that handle this well do three things differently

 - They design lifecycle architecture